alishalicious/cryptography101/CONTRIBUTING.md

 cd cryptography101

 First, run pnpm i to install the dependencies.
 Then, run pnpm dev to start the development server and visit localhost:3000.

-    Choose an Issue or Feature:
+Choose an Issue or Feature

 Browse through our issues to find something that interests you.
 If you have a new idea or want to improve something, feel free to create a new issue!

-    Make Your Changes:
+Make Your Changes

 Create a new branch for your work:

 bash

 git checkout -b feature/your-feature-name

 Write your code, documentation, or fix bugs.

-Test Your Changes:
+Test Your Changes

 Ensure that your changes don’t break existing functionality.
 Run tests (if available).

-Commit and Push:
+Commit and Push

 Commit your changes with a descriptive message:

 bash